naokishibuya/ShinkaEvolve-FE/examples/nikkei_shock/docs/HISTORICAL_STATS.md

 corr_crisis: np.ndarray     # 4x4 crisis-regime correlation matrix
 ```

-It is used to map sigma-level scenario proposals into **realistic, correlated multi-factor shocks**
+It is used to map sigma-level scenario proposals into **realistic, correlated multi-factor moves**

 ## What Each Field Means